pavel-demin/red-pitaya-notes/sdr-transceiver-122-88.md

 The I/Q data rate is configurable and five settings are available: 24, 48, 96, 192, 384, 768 and 1536 kSPS.

-The basic blocks of the digital down-converters (DDC) and of the digital up-converters (DUC) are shown on the following diagram:
+The basic blocks of the digital down-converters (DDC) and of the digital up-converters (DUC) are shown in the following diagram:

 ![SDR transceiver]({{ "/img/sdr-transceiver-122-88.png" | prepend: site.baseurl }})